MENOPAUSE SKINCARE TIPS TO COMBAT DRYNESS & BOOST COLLAGEN

 Oestrogen also plays a major role in skin health.
 In the face of changes to other organs, skin and aesthetic concerns may seem frivolous – but the changes in skin are the most visible, and it can be difficult to come to terms with these changes in our visible appearance, affecting self-esteem and quality of life.

 In skin, oestrogen plays a part in a wide range of beneficial/protective roles.
-It binds to specialised receptors in skin to:
+It binds to specialised receptors in skin and:

-• Stimulate skin cell proliferation (the formation of new fresh skin cells from stem cells) and expression of the oestrogen receptors themselves (less oestrogen = fewer receptors)
+• Stimulates skin cell proliferation and receptor expression (less oestrogen = fewer receptors)

-• Increase hyaluronic acid and collagen & elastin synthesis – which increase skin thickness and hydration
+• Enhances hyaluronic acid, collagen, and elastin production, increasing skin thickness and hydration

 As women start their menopause transition in their 40s, reduced circulating oestrogen means there is less of it to bind skin receptors, leading to changes in the skin’s function and appearance.
 These changes are more obvious in facial skin as cells in this area has more oestrogen receptors than other areas of the body.
 As you will see, these are not just ‘appearance based’ concerns, but issues of skin health and function.